dasoe/ofxXmlBasedProjectSettings/README.md

 ### **3) in setup():**

 init the xml.
-The added variables will be processed
+The added variables will be processed: the XML is checked for the added variables and if found default/fallback value is overridden.

 Second parameter switches on logging stuff: When true, the variables "logging", "verbose" and "logToFile" will be added, which control the logging output (everything that is sent through ofLog functions).
 Should be used in the main/first xml object/file

     settingsXml.init("settings.xml",true);